 The skin of your abdomen is washed with antiseptic and then a very fine needle is inserted through the skin to administer local anaesthetic.
 This may sting for a few seconds before numbing the area.

 A small cut is made in the skin and a thin needle is passed through the skin into the liver and then into a bile duct inside the liver.
-X-ray dye or contrast medium is injected into the bile duct, which allows it to be seen on X-ray pictures.
+Contrast medium (also known as contrast agent of 'dye') is injected into the bile duct, which allows it to be seen on X-ray pictures.
 X-ray pictures or images are taken to see the path of the bile ducts.

 [see Figure 2: Image from the start of a biliary drainage procedure.
 A tube has been inserted into a bile duct through the liver.
 X-ray dye has been injected to outline the bile ducts.
 A narrow portion of the bottom end of the bile duct can be seen (due to a cancer in this case)].

 A thin wire is passed through the centre of the needle so that it lies in the bile duct.
 A thin drain tube is then inserted over the top of the wire and into the bile duct.

 [See Figure 3: Image at the end of the biliary drainage procedure.
 A drain tube (which has a curled end) has been placed.
 The curled tip lies in the small intestine.
 The tube has tiny holes along its length, which allow bile to drain past the narrowing.]